cicirello/modified-lam-experiments/README.md

 ## Analyzing the Experimental Data

 To run the Python program that I used to generate summary statistics and run significance tests, you need Python 3 installed.
+The source code of this Python program is found in the [src/analysis](src/analysis) directory, and consists of a single Python file `experimentstats.py`.
 To run that Python program, execute `make analysis` in the root of the project.
 This assumes that you have run the experiments above, and that the output of the experiments is in the root of the project.
 If you want to simply run it against the result of my runs, then change the variable `pathToDataFiles = "data/"` in the `Makefile`.
+Executing the `Makefile` in this way will also take care of installing `scipy` if you don't already have it installed, and will pass the appropriate command line parameters to the Python program for each of the data files.

 The output of this analysis program is piped to a file `stats.txt` in the root of the project.
 This file from my run of the experiments is found